Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

 Indeed,

-and a similar check can be done for $\xi_l(x).$
+and a similar check can be done for $\xi_l(x)\,.$

-\begin{example}[Adding a real number to a fuzzy interval] Multiplying a fuzzy interval by a real number yields an inverse dilation of the fuzzy interval.
+\begin{example}[Adding a real number to a fuzzy interval] We have seen above that multiplying a fuzzy interval by a real number yields an inverse dilation of the fuzzy interval.
 Similarly, it can be easily shown that adding a real number to a fuzzy interval corresponds to a negative translation:

 \end{example}